muthulingamVishwa/Hand-Son-Challange/README.md

 - **Sub-flow**: Encapsulates logic for fetching approvers based on conditions to ensure reusability.

 ---
+#Answer Task 1:
+  step 1 : Enable the Quote object in Quick find
+     create the three approver Fields in quote Object (lookup to user) create the custom object Approval Matrices
+     cerate Fields in Approval Matrices:
+     - First-Level Approver: Lookup field to the User object
+     - Second-Level Approver: Lookup field to the User object
+     - Third-Level Approver: Lookup field to the User object
+     - Account Country: Picklist (5 random countries) and cerate this fields in Account object.
+     - Opportunity Type: Picklist with the following values and cerate this fields in Opportunity object.:
+       - New Business – New Customer
+       - New Business – Existing Customer
+       - Existing Business - Additional Order
+       - Existing Business - Change Existing Order

+Step 2 : new flow

 ### Task 2: Apex Trigger

 #### Field Requirements